pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 #### Reference
 [https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html)

+### Publish custom metrics to CloudWatch.
+You can publish your own metrics to CloudWatch using the AWS CLI or an API.
+You can view statistical graphs of your published metrics with the AWS Management Console.
+CloudWatch stores data about a metric as a series of data points.
+Each data point has an associated time stamp.
+You can even publish an aggregated set of data points called a statistic set.

+The `put-metric-data` ``command`` publishes metric data to Amazon CloudWatch, which associates it with the specified metric.
+If the specified metric does not exist, CloudWatch creates the metric which can take up to fifteen minutes for the metric to appear in calls to `ListMetrics`.

 ## CloudTrail

 ### Q. To ensure that SysOps administrators can easily verify that the CloudTrail log files have not been deleted or changed, the following action should be taken: